Turn saving tax dollars into a family tradition

 Raising children and helping them pursue their educational goals — or pursuing your own — can be highly rewarding.
 But it also can be expensive.
 So make sure that you and your family are taking advantage of the credits, deductions and other tax-saving opportunities that apply to you.
 There are also other ways to promote a child’s strong financial future.
 For example, children need to understand the value of saving — and contributing to their own IRA can be both an educational and a tax-savings opportunity.
 Savvy, strategic tax-related decision-making can become a family tradition, if it’s not already.

 Tax credits reduce your tax bill dollar-for-dollar.
 (See the Chart “Tax deductions vs. credits: What’s the difference?”)
-So make sure you’re taking every credit you’re entitled to.
-The Taxpayer Relief act made the benefits of the following credits permanent:
+So make sure you’re taking every credit you’re entitled to:

 - For each child under age 17 at the end of the year, you may be able to claim a $1,000 credit.
 Warning: The credit phases out for higher-income taxpayers.

-- If you adopt, you may be able to take a credit or use an employer adoption assistance program income exclusion; both are limited to $12,970 for 2013.
+- If you adopt, you may be able to take a credit or use an employer adoption assistance program income exclusion; both are limited to $13,460 for 2016, up from $13,400 for 2015.
 An income-based phaseout also applies.

-For more information on the income-based phaseouts that apply to these credits, see the Chart “2013 family and education tax breaks: Are you eligible?”
+For more information on the income-based phaseouts that apply to these credits, see the Chart “2016 family and education tax breaks: Are you eligible?”.